-Like most coral, Euphyllia rely to a large extent on the products of their zooxanthellae, however, in our experience, they also benefit from direct feeding.
+Like most coral, Euphyllia rely to a large extent on photosynthesis, however, they also benefit from direct feeding.
 Hammers, torches, and frogspawn do not seem to aggressively feed like other LPS, so finding the right food can be a challenge.
 We have had some good luck with a dry pellet food called Sustainable Aquatics Hatchery Diet.
 It is intended for use with small fish, but we have tried feeding it to corals like the Euphyllias, which tend to be finicky eaters, with good results.

 A Word of Warning

-This genus for the most part has been propagated extensively in captivity and is an excellent candidate for aquaculture.
-The branching varieties tend to be much better candidates compared to the wall varieties.
+Hammer corals have been propagated extensively in captivity and is an excellent candidate for aquaculture.
+In fact, many of the hammer corals we keep are sourced from local hobbyists.
+The branching varieties tend to be much better candidates compared to the wall varieties because of healing and growth rates.
 It is reasonable to believe that a sustainable harvest can be achieved in time.